Data Protection Registration

 Pseudonymisation is not the same as anonymisation.
 Pseudonymisation is when directly identifying information is replaced with pseudynoms ("codes") that are unique identification measures.
 As an example, CPR-numbers can be replaced by a code, in which case you need to create and safeguard a document which links the CPR-numbers and the codes, so the pseudonymisation can be reversed if needed.

-Unlike anonymous information, pseudonomised information is covered by the Act on Processing Personal Data.
+Unlike anonymous information, pseudonymised information is covered by the Act on Processing Personal Data.
 However, the pseudonymisation offers better protection of the individual, as it is not immediately possible to recognise the person or misappropriate their information.

 Encrypted information